Community Programs

 The Association of American Indian Physicians partnered with the UHN, in developing a program intended to reduce the complications of diabetes among adult tribal members.
 This project was designed to empower tribal citizens and assist in reducing the rates of American Indians diagnosed with diabetes and American Indians who die as a result of diabetes.
 This project ultimately led to the UHN Wellness Center.

 The program continues to maintains a registry of tribal citizens and/or their family members who are living with Type II diabetes.
 The registry assists the staff with contacting and distributing diabetes specific information to tribal citizens living with this disease.
-If you are a tribal citizen living with Type II diabetes or are diagnosed with pre-diabetes and want to get involved in this program, please complete the below form to enroll:
+If you are a tribal citizen living with Type II diabetes or are diagnosed with pre-diabetes and want to get involved in this program, please complete the below form to enroll.

 Main Office